italia/bootstrap-italia/docs/organizzare-gli-spazi/proporzioni.md

 {% endcapture %}{% include example.html content=example %}

 Questa variabile CSS rende semplice modificare la proporzione a seconda del breakpoint.
 Il seguente esempio è un 4x3 inizialmente ma cambia a 2x1 al breakpoint `md`.

-This CSS variable makes it easy to modify the aspect ratio across breakpoints.
-The following is 4x3 to start, but changes to a custom 2x1 at the medium breakpoint.

 ```scss
 .ratio-4x3 {